soundpress/RulesOfNYC/docs/c10/index.rst

    (2) Where books, records, papers or other documents have been received in evidence, the substitution of a copy thereof may be permitted.
 Where original exhibits have been received in evidence, the party who offered such exhibits may be permitted to withdraw them after the determination of the administrative law judge or the decision of the tribunal commissioners is final.

    (3) For purpose of expedition, stipulation and submission of evidence is encouraged, provided the interests of the parties will not be substantially prejudiced thereby.
-Although objections to a particular part of a stipulation should be noted therein the administrative law judge shall give consideration to any objection to irrelevancy of stipulated facts made at the hearing (see § 1-09 of these rules).
+Although objections to a particular part of a stipulation should be noted therein the administrative law judge shall give consideration to any objection to irrelevancy of stipulated facts made at the hearing (see 20 RCNY § 1-09).

    (4) The burden of proof shall be upon the party seeking relief as to each issue, except as otherwise provided by law.